Trustworthy and Confidential SBOM Exchange: Introduction

 \Paragraph{Cryptographically establishing trust in SBOM data.} While placing an entire SBOM within a single Merkle tree node (analogous to binary transparency~\cite{binary-transparency}, for example) would enable detection of unexpectedly issued SBOMs, such a structure would still need ad-hoc mechanisms for data lookups within SBOMs, SBOM composition, and auditable SBOM re-distribution.
 Thus, to detect modifications~\cite{xia_sbom_study_2023,bi_way_2024} of the contents of an SBOM, even when redacted, \system computes an \emph{authenticated Merkle tree} on top of an SBOM tree (\S\ref{secsec:merkle-trees}).

-On the one hand, our data structure provides a data-agnostic and efficient way to check the integrity of large amounts of SBOM data through a singular authenticated value similar to a \emph{signed tree root}~\cite{melara_coniks_2015}.
-While verifying the integrity of a Merkle SBOM tree requires reconstructing the entire structure to validate its root, users may also delegate this operation to trusted verifiers, not unlike monitors in Certificate Transparency~\cite{laurie2014certificate}.
+c While verifying the integrity of a Merkle SBOM tree requires reconstructing the entire structure to validate its root, users may also delegate this operation to trusted verifiers, not unlike monitors in Certificate Transparency~\cite{laurie2014certificate}.
 On the other hand, the Merkle SBOM tree also allows \system to efficiently prove \emph{sameness} between redacted and plaintext SBOM data while maintaining the confidentiality of the remainder of the tree's contents.

 Checking stronger \emph{completeness} and \emph{accuracy} properties of SBOM information is considerably harder to achieve in an interoperable, data-agnostic manner as this requires cross-referencing the contents of an SBOM with various application-aware data sources~\cite{bi_way_2024}.
 Thus, \system establishes cryptographic integrity as the foundation for trustworthy SBOMs.